xavidop/alexa-python-lambda-helloworld/README.md

 ## Conclusion

-This was a basic tutorial to learn Alexa Skills using Node.js.
+This was a basic tutorial to learn Alexa Skills using Python.
-As you have seen in this example, the Alexa Skill Kit for Node.js and the Alexa Tools like ASK CLI can help us a lot and also they give us the possibility to create skills in an easy way.
+As you have seen in this example, the Alexa Skill Kit for Python and the Alexa Tools like ASK CLI can help us a lot and also they give us the possibility to create skills in an easy way.
 I hope this example project is useful to you.

 That's all folks!